Jcary14/Everyday-words-/privacy-policy.md

 **When required under applicable law.**

-Mipke LLC is a US company and all data infrastructure are located in the US.
+Everyday Words LLC is a US company and all data infrastructure are located in the US.

 * If US law enforcement authorities have the necessary warrant, criminal subpoena, or court order requiring we share data, we have to comply.
 Otherwise, we flat-out reject requests from local and federal law enforcement when they seek data.
 And unless we’re legally prevented from it, we’ll always inform you when such requests are made.
-In the event a government authority outside the US approaches Mipke LLC with a request, our default stance is to refuse unless the US government compels us to comply through procedures outlined in a mutual legal assistance treaty or agreement. ***We have never received a National Security Letter or Foreign Intelligence Surveillance Act (FISA) order.***
+In the event a government authority outside the US approaches Everyday Words LLC with a request, our default stance is to refuse unless the US government compels us to comply through procedures outlined in a mutual legal assistance treaty or agreement. ***We have never received a National Security Letter or Foreign Intelligence Surveillance Act (FISA) order.***
-* Similarly, if Mipke LLC receives a request to preserve data, we refuse unless compelled by either the US Federal Stored Communications Act, 18 U.S.C.
+* Similarly, if Everyday Words LLC receives a request to preserve data, we refuse unless compelled by either the US Federal Stored Communications Act, 18 U.S.C.
 Section 2703(f) or a properly served US subpoena for civil matters.
 In both of these situations, we have to comply.
 In these situations, we notify affected customers as soon as possible unless we are legally prohibited from doing so.
 We do not share preserved data unless absolutely required under the Stored Communications Act or compelled by a court order that we choose not to appeal.
 Furthermore, unless we receive a proper warrant, court order, or subpoena before the required preservation period expires, we destroy any preserved copies we made of customer data once the preservation period lapses.
 * If we get an informal request from any person, organization, or entity, we do not assist.
-If you are an account owner who wants to export data from their accounts, you can request to do so by utilizing the built-in functionality of our apps or by emailing jared@mipke.com.
+If you are an account owner who wants to export data from their accounts, you can request to do so by utilizing the built-in functionality of our apps or by emailing support@everydaywords.io.

-Finally, if Mipke LLC is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.
+Finally, if Everyday Words LLC is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.

 ## Your rights with respect to your information

-At Mipke LLC, we apply the same data rights to all customers, regardless of their location.
+At Everyday Words LLC, we apply the same data rights to all customers, regardless of their location.
 Currently some of the most privacy-forward regulations in place are the European Union’s General Data Protection Regulation (“GDPR”) and California Consumer Privacy Act (“CCPA”) in the US.
-Mipke LLC recognizes all of the rights granted in these regulations, except as limited by applicable law.
+Everyday Words LLC recognizes all of the rights granted in these regulations, except as limited by applicable law.
 These rights include:

 * **Right to Know.** You have the right to know what personal information is collected, used, shared or sold.
 We outline both the categories and specific bits of data we collect, as well as how they are used, in this privacy policy.
 * **Right of Access.** This includes your right to access the personal information we gather about you, and your right to obtain information about the sharing, storage, security and processing of that information.
 * **Right to Correction.** You have the right to request correction of your personal information.
 * **Right to Erasure / “To be Forgotten”.** This is your right to request, subject to certain limitations under applicable law, that your personal information be erased from our possession and, by extension, all of our service providers.
-Fulfillment of some data deletion requests may prevent you from using Mipke LLC services because our applications may then no longer work.
+Fulfillment of some data deletion requests may prevent you from using Everyday Words LLC services because our applications may then no longer work.
 In such cases, a data deletion request may result in closing your account.
 * **Right to Complain.** You have the right to make a complaint regarding our handling of your personal information with the appropriate supervisory authority.
 To identify your specific authority or find out more about this right, EU individuals should go to [https://edpb.europa.eu/about-edpb/board/members_en](https://edpb.europa.eu/about-edpb/board/members_en).
 * **Right to Restrict Processing.** This is your right to request restriction of how and why your personal information is used or processed, including opting out of sale of personal information.
 (Again: we never have and never will sell your personal data.)
 * **Right to Object.** You have the right, in certain situations, to object to how or why your personal information is processed.